 On an extremely tight budget - the design brief was to bring a contemporary refresh to the finishes, furniture and graphic displays of the entry lobby - creating a vibrant, bright and progressive entrance.

 Design inspiration was drawn from the incredible industrial spaces of the facility - it’s enormous meson hall housing the cyclotron, its intricate beam lines and particle detectors.
 Furniture, finishes and landscaping draw on the character, colour and form of these elements to create a welcoming new front door for TRIUMF.

-The Eton accessory building is a simple single bay garage in the neighbourhood of Hastings Sunrise.
+The Eton accessory building is a simple structure in the neighbourhood of Hastings Sunrise.
 Envisioned to alternate between a studio for the owner's industrial bag and belt fabrication company "REFIRE" and an actual garage to tinker on a fully restored 1959 Chevy half ton, it has been designed not just for storage, but for human occupancy.
 It is made of Cross Laminated Timber with skylights and windows, with a wide operable wall on the garden side - providing both a visual and physical connection to the yard and garden.
-Construction is being coordinated by the owners with the strategic help of friends and Create Digital Fabrication Studio.
+Construction was coordinated by the owners with the strategic help of friends and Nicola Logworks.